 Release Date: 3/6/2012

 For Fans Of: Matryoshka Dolls, Child Labor, Silent Films

 The Good: Charming visuals and story, stacking dolls is unique, multiple solutions to puzzles is fine to figure out, hi-jinks and challenges for completists

 The Bad: No map, no reward for doing side missions, can be beaten in a short few hours, figuring out the puzzles can be a real pain

 Double Fine Productions is known for very original and unique games (Psychonauts, Brutal Legend, Costume Quest) but has a hard time creating them, it seems.
-Stacking is about a small matryoshka doll named Charlie Blackmore who goes on a quest to stop child labor, and stop the evil Baron from enslaving children for his selfish needs.
-In the process he is saving his family members who are trapped.
+Stacking is a small Matryoshka doll named Charlie Blackmore who goes on a quest to stop child labor and stop the evil Baron from enslaving children for his selfish needs.
+In the process, he is saving his family members who are trapped.
 The game is very charming visually and appeals to all audiences.

 The main gameplay in Stacking consists of you stacking inside dolls that are bigger than you and solving puzzles.
 There are areas that have someone blocking something, or something needs to be triggered, and you have to find the right doll to do this.
 You get three clues to help you along the which is a lifesaver because otherwise, it would be very difficult to know what to do.
 There are so many dolls that stacking each one would take forever.
 One puzzle involved finding a way to a cell that is holding a doll.
 The man is a doctor, so you have to find ways to make him feel ill.
 Stack into a doll blowing air and then a fire chief.
 Spray him with water then unstack and blow air on him to make him sick.
 This is just one of multiple solutions.
 Each area has several ways to solve puzzles, and finding them all will unlock stuff in your hub, but it’s nothing useful.